 In addition to the full-time opportunities currently available at Contently and NerdWallet, you can search the many job sites focused on freelance writers, including ProBlogger.com, nDash and Scripted.
 You can also try pitching ideas directly to newspapers, magazines and other publications.

 Make your home a one-person call center.
 You can assist customers by phone for a variety of businesses in a wide range of industries, from retail to health care to technology and everything in between.
 You may even be able to give your voice a rest and provide your services online, helping clients via email or online chat.

 Although these jobs are work-from-home, you may have to live in a certain state to do them.
-And while certain jobs are currently remote due to stay-at-home restrictions, they may require workers to return to the office when it's safe.
+And while certain jobs are currently remote due to the pandemic, they may require workers to return to the office eventually.
 So be sure to check the fine print before applying.

 Average hourly pay: $12 to $28

 Help businesses move up in online search results using your search engine optimization (SEO) skills.
 SEO experts review and analyze websites, identifying content and design issues that could be dragging them down and providing solutions for improvement.
 Many companies are seeking to fill this kind of position with full-time, part-time and contract workers.